What We Do

 The once-dynamic refuge dunes would be on the move were it not for non-nativesuch as European beach grass and Veldt grass; these have anchored the dunes and changed the behavior of the entire system.
 The Service continues to work with partners to chemically and manually control these invasive species.

 The Service continues to monitor Western snowy plovers on refuge property.
 Many of the nests are exclosed each season to increase nesting success by reducing depredation pressure.
-Beach access may be limited during nesting season from March to September.
+Beach access is restricted during nesting season from March through September.

 Management and Conservation